Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Did 3 sum smaller today along with several other LC problems.
 The problem is that I am having a hard time grasping the inheret problem and assuming to much.
 I need to slow down; it's insane that you have to do these problems hundreds of times to get a job but its whatever.

 I did the smaller version of it and I am tired of failing to grasp and move the pointers properly.
 I will continue to try

+## Day6: 08/02/25: Array Based Questions
+I have come to the conclusion that I am going to follow the neetcode roadmap but do all the leetcode questions for that topic before doing the neetcode ones.
+I just need to spend more time on these algorithms.

+I did a couple of array based problems today.
+Going to see if I can get my haircut and then come back to the grind.